 Automatically Post to Facebook from WordPress Using Uncanny Automator

-A free version is available and gives you 1,000 free credits to use with Facebook.
-Once you have used those credits you’ll need a Pro account or higher to continue posting automatically to Facebook.
+There is a free Uncanny Automator plugin that gives you 1,000 free credits to use with Facebook, so you can try the plugin before you buy.
+Once you’ve used those credits, you’ll need to upgrade to a Pro account or higher to continue posting to Facebook automatically.

 Upon activation, you will also be asked to install the free version of Uncanny Automator.
-This light version of the plugin is limited in features but is used as the base for the Pro version.
+This light version of the plugin is used as the base for the Pro version.

 Connecting Your Facebook Page to Uncanny Automator

-Before you can start to create a Facebook automation, you’ll need to connect your Facebook page to Uncanny Automator.
+Before you can create an automated workflow for Facebook, you’ll need to connect your Facebook page to Uncanny Automator.

-Once you log in you will be asked if you want to continue and let Uncanny Automator receive your name and profile picture.
-You’ll need to click the ‘Continue as’ button.
+Once you’re logged in, Facebook will ask if you want to give Uncanny Automator access to your name and profile picture.
+If you’re happy to do this, then click the ‘Continue as’ button.

 Automatically Posting to Facebook from Uncanny Automator

 Now, you’re ready to create a recipe that will automatically post a Facebook status every time you publish a new blog post in WordPress.